currents-dev/playwright-aws-codebuild-example/README.md

 ## Documentation

 The repo contains a few Playwright tests with one test that always fails (intentionally).
-The example [buildspec.yml](https://github.com/currents-dev/aws-codebuild-example/blob/main/buildspec.yml) defines a configuration for running cypress tests in parallel mode using 3 workers in [matrix mode](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html#batch_build_matrix).
+The example [buildspec.yml](https://github.com/currents-dev/aws-codebuild-example/blob/main/buildspec.yml) defines a configuration for running Playwright tests in parallel mode using 3 workers in [matrix mode](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html#batch_build_matrix).
 The example is designed to be executed as a [batch build](https://docs.aws.amazon.com/codebuild/latest/userguide/batch-build.html).

 To reproduce the setup: